lychenyoko/Interesting_Literatures_2021/README.md

-# This repo logs interesting works in deep learning, computer vision, and machine learning.
+# This repo logs interesting works with deep learning and machine learning for computer vision or computer architecture.

 ## 2020.12.28 - 1.3
 * Disentangled Image Generation Through Structured Noise Injection